pridiltal/ctv-AnomalyDetection/README.md

     anomalies in time-series data with Bayesian data analysis.
 It focuses on determining a normal range of target value, and provides simple-to-use functions to abstract the outcome.
+  - The `detectAO` and `detectIO` functions in [TSA](https://cran.r-project.org/package=TSA) package support detecting additive outlier and innovative outlier in time series data.
   - The [washeR](https://cran.r-project.org/package=washeR) package performs time
     series outlier detection using non parametric test.
 An input can be a data frame (grouped time series: phenomenon+date+group+values) or